MichaelHolley/Vid2JPG/README.md

 # Vid2JPG 🎥 → 🖼️

-A simple desktop application built with Python and Tkinter that converts video files into sequences of JPG images.
+A simple python script that converts video files into sequences of JPG images.

 ## Features